Latest update 4 November 2022

 If a patient or client – or anyone a patient or client brings with them to the centre – is abusive, intimidating, aggressive or violent towards our staff and/or other patients & clients, they will be asked to leave the centre immediately.

-Who can’t come to the centre?
+Who should not come to the centre?

 Can I bring others to my appointment?